Akil Baddoo Player Props: Tigers vs. Guardians

 Akil Baddoo At The Plate

-- In 22 games played this year, he has not gone deep.
+- In 24 games played this season, he has not gone deep.

-- Baddoo has driven in a run twice this year, but just one in each of those games.
+- Baddoo has picked up an RBI twice this season, but just one in each of those games.

-- He has scored a run in nine of 22 games so far this season.
+- He has scored in nine games this season (37.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.